hantsy/spring-reactive-sample/README.md

 Currently Spring Boot 2.0 is still in active development.
 The final Spring Boot 2.0 will target the latest Spring technology stack, including Spring 5, Spring Security 5, Spring Session 2 etc.

-Open browser and navigate to http://start.spring.io,.
+Open browser and navigate to [http://start.spring.io](http://start.spring.io).
 In the Spring Boot Initializer page, select Spring Boot version as 2.0.0.M3 or 2.0.0.SNAPSHOT.
-In the dependencies box, type **reactive**, it will all reative options in a dropdown ment.
-Select **Web Ractive** to add `spring-webflux` into project dependencies.
-You can also add other items as you like, such as **Mongo Reactive**, **Redis Reactive** etc.
+In the dependencies box, type **reactive**, it will display all reactive options in a dropdown menu.
+Select **Ractive Web** to add `spring-webflux` into project dependencies.
+You can also add other items as you like, such as **Reactive MongoDb**, **Reactive Redis** etc.

 ![Spring Boot initializer](https://github.com/hantsy/spring-reactive-sample/blob/master/init.png)

-Click **Generate** button or hint **ALT+NETER** keys to generate a project skeleton as a zip file for downloading.
+Click **Generate project** button or hint **ALT+NETER** keys to generate a project skeleton as a zip file for downloading.

 Download and extract it into your disc, import the source codes into your favorite IDEs.

-Open pom.xml file, .

 ## References